- Choosing the languages supported by the project and the analysis

 - In the "Translation" tab, you can define:

 - the default translation tool (and the transmission mode for the text to translate and for the translated text).

 - the source and destination languages.

 - If a translation tool is specified, a "Translate" button will be displayed in each element containing information to translate.
 This button is used to translate the selected text via the specified translation tool.

-WDMSG is used to check out all project messages (captions of controls, ...) and check them back in once they are translated.
+WDMSG is used to extract all project messages (control captions, etc.) and reintegrate them once they have been translated.